nolafs/renaissance-website/site/content/_index.md

   productstext: Our Latest projects
   slider_num: "12"
   text: Since our inception in 2015 we've been fortunate to work with a wide array
-    of different clients, over 90% of whom we're proud to say are still valued partner today.
+    of different clients, from Indie to AAA we can service your needs.
 testimonial: Stuart Dinsey
 contact:
   heading: Got a project?
 Let’s work together!